Tragic Death on Chelsea Bridge After Police Taser Incident

-The Met is aware of a man’s death as a result of an incident on Chelsea Bridge yesterday morning.
+The Met is investigating after a man died following a shocking incident on Chelsea Bridge early Saturday morning.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.